 Limited rewards and benefits: Secured credit cards generally have fewer rewards and benefits.
 While some may offer cash back or other perks, they may not be as lucrative as those available with unsecured cards.

 Only you know your financial situation and can determine what option will work best for you.
 While a secured credit card is a great option, KOHO’s credit building allows you to work on your credit in a similar way.
-But, when paired with KOHO’s prepaid Mastercard, you’ll also get instant cash back on groceries, bills and services, and up to 5% extra cash back when you shop online or in-store with our partners.
+But, when paired with KOHO’s prepaid Mastercard, you’ll also get instant cash back on groceries and transportation, and up to 5% extra cash back when you shop online or in-store with our partners.

 The bottom line